SiceloKayisa/My-Data-Analytics-Projects/Data Cleaning and Transformation in MySQL Workbench/readme.md

 **Identifying and Handling Duplicates:** Using techniques to count and inspect unique values to identify duplicates that need to be resolved or removed.

+### Procedure

+**1. Create the Raw Tables:**

+Load your raw data into the `customers_raw`, `orders_raw`, and `products_raw` tables within a MySQL database.

+You can use the SELECT INTO OUTFILE command or the Table Data Export Wizard in MySQL Workbench to load the data from your CSV files.

+**2. Execute the Cleaning Script:**

+Open your MySQL client and connect to your database.

+Open the data_cleaning_script.sql file.

+Run the queries in the script sequentially to perform the cleaning and transformation steps.

+**Verify the Data:**

+After running the script, you can perform SELECT queries on your newly cleaned tables to verify the data quality and ensure all transformations were succes

 ### Technologies Used
 **MySQL:** The relational database management system used for storing and manipulating the data.